projectriff/riff/docs/riff_channel_create.md

 ### Examples

 ```
-  riff channel create tweets --bus kafka --namespace steve-ns
+  riff channel create tweets --cluster-provisioner kafka --namespace steve-ns
-  riff channel create orders --cluster-bus global-rabbit
+  riff channel create orders --cluster-provisioner global-rabbit
 ```

 ### Options

 ```
-      --bus name              the name of the bus to create the channel in.
-      --cluster-bus name      the name of the cluster bus to create the channel in.
+      --cluster-provisioner name   the name of the cluster channel provisioner to provision the channel with.
       --dry-run                    don't create resources but print yaml representation on stdout
   -h, --help                       help for create
-  -n, --namespace namespace   the namespace of the channel and any non-cluster bus
+  -n, --namespace namespace        the namespace of the channel
 ```

 ### Options inherited from parent commands